ekspla/Read-Symbian-SportsTracker-file/README.md

 the script.
 (1-byte instead of 2-byte long header, start address of trackpoint is different, etc.)

- This code is **not based on reverse engineering of the app.**, but is based on careful analysis of the track log files.
+ This code is **not based on reverse engineering of the app.** itself, but is based on careful analysis of the track log files.

 ## TODO
 - A few unknown fields in the track points.